 Avoid using a black background with white squares

 QR code scanners were originally designed to be black squares on a white background.
-Try to avoid having not enough contract between the two colors can trip up some readers.
+Try to avoid having too little contrast between the two colors as it can trip up some QR code readers.

 Set the QR code to be the proper dimensions

 QR codes need to be a minimum size in order to have desirable results.
 QR codes should be a minimum of 2cm x 2cm.

 If multiple QR codes are needed, separate them

 If you place QR codes too close together in proximity, the experience the users will have will be dramatically decreased when they start scanning the wrong QR code.
 This might result in the user just giving up and going on to the next thing.